syncfusion-content/blazor-docs/blazor/diagram/ports/interaction.md

 To enable or disable this sticky mode, use the `IsSticky` property in the tooltip configuration.
 By default, the `IsSticky` property is set to `false`.

-**Note:** The tooltip will have an open and close state whenever the mouse hovers over different diagram elements.
+N> The tooltip will have an open and close state whenever the mouse hovers over different diagram elements.
 Only one "sticky" tooltip can be visible in the diagram at a time.

 The following code example demonstrates how to set the `IsSticky` property to `true` for the ports: